Spagettileg/virtual-cookboox/README.md

 1. All Users will be presented with individual recipe cards that fall under the selected food genre
 2. Each recipe card structure = Image, recipe name, brief description & 'Detail' button
 3. Hover over the 'Detail' button to see colout change from pea green #61892F to lime green #86C232
-3. User to click 'Detail' button to proceed to detailed view of the recipe
+4. User to click 'Detail' button to proceed to detailed view of the recipe

+*Observation*: A tablet device landscape view appears to have compressed all padding & margin around each recipe card on show.
+This has the effect of merging the cards together.
+As a fix, a media query was written to set the screen orientation to portrait view and preserve padding and margin, per recipe card.

 ###### •	Detailed Recipe View (recipe.html)
 - CRUD Operations tested = **READ**